 Sounds too easy?
 Well, yeah, there is a little more to it than that.

 - Clean the furniture first.
-You don’t need to polish it or anything.
-You just want to make sure you have a nice, clean surface for the paper to adhere to.
+You don’t need to polish it.
+Just make sure you have a nice, clean surface for the paper to adhere to.

 - If there are any noticeable bumps in the furniture, sand them down so they won’t make the paper bulge.